DaveHarlow/ReportOnFailureLibrary/README.md

 ## Purpose

-ReportOnFailure helps developers and testers gather debugging information automatically when failures occur on E2E and integration tests.
+ROFL helps developers and testers gather debugging information automatically when failures occur on E2E and integration tests.
 Instead of manually collecting logs, database states, or API responses after a failure, this library allows you to pre-configure data collection that executes only when needed.

 **Common use cases:**
 - Capturing database state when integration tests fail